tmtxt/tmtxt.github.com/_posts/2013-03-06-emacs-ccpp-autocomplete-with-clang.md

 [Emacs Package Manager](/2013/01/07/emacs-package-manager/).
 The next step is to install Yasnippet.
 This is not compulsory but is encouraged for better experiments.
 You can also install it using Emacs Package Manager.
-To see how to get Autocomplete and Yasnippet work together, see this article [Config Yasnippet and Autocomplete on Emacs](/2013/01/06/config-yasnippet-and-autocomplete-on-emacs/).
+To see how to get Autocomplete and Yasnippet to work together, see this article [Config Yasnippet and Autocomplete on Emacs](/2013/01/06/config-yasnippet-and-autocomplete-on-emacs/).

 <!-- more -->

-Before installing this package, you should also check whether your system has installed "clang" or not via command "clang --version" in terminal.
+Before installing this package, you should also check whether your system has installed "clang" or not via this command `clang --version` in terminal.
 If you get nothing from terminal, which means you haven't installed "clang" yet.
-If you are on linux, you can try those 2 commands "sudo apt-get update", "sudo apt-get install clang" and check it again.
-Until clang works fine, you can continue to following instructions.
+If you are on linux, you can try those 2 commands `sudo apt-get update`, `sudo apt-get install clang` and check it again.
+Until clang works fine, you can continue the following instructions.

 If your computer has satisfied those requirements, now you can start installing